justinmitchell341/justinmitchell341/README.md

 * Music

 ## My Future
-I am intensley interested in the field of Ux/UI Design and Web Development.
+I am intensley interested in the field of Ux/UI Design and Web Development, once I become competent enought, creating games as a hobby is an enticing endavor.